Ruuphoria/refined-llama-notes-index/README.md

 # refined-llama-notes-index
-Personal notes for 'Llama Index',
+Personal notes for 'Llama Index', now under the maintenance and updates by Ruuphoria.